zareldyn/hazlab/README.md

 ![Hazlab screenshot](/screenshot.jpg?raw=true)

-This is an old, somewhat bad-coded game I made in 2009 that reached a version "1.1".
+This is an old, somewhat badly-coded game I made in 2009 that reached a version "1.1".
 I share it just for fun.
 The original purpose of this was to be a **C89<sup>1</sup> / OpenGL** training.
-Nevertheless, I'm still quite satisfied with how it renders on screen.
+However, I'm still quite satisfied with how it renders on screen.

 ## The code

 It uses GLUT, a deprecated library for OpenGL window handling.
-I recently recompiled it easily on Linux, although it was originally developed under Windows; this means that the code is not so bad, finally ;-)
+I recently recompiled it easily on Linux, although it was originally developed under Windows environment; this means that the code is not so bad, finally ;-)

 Sorry for non-French speakers, but the functions, variables and comments are in French.
-Also, as I made efforts (but with errors!) for it can be compiled strictly under any C89-compliant system, some functions could appear to be useless.
+Also, as I made efforts (but with errors!) for it can be compiled strictly on any C89-compliant system, some functions could appear to be useless.

-Just use the Makefile to compile it under Linux.
+Just use the Makefile to compile it on Linux.
 You will need first to have GL / GLU / GLUT libraries installed on your system.

 <sup>1</sup>: As European, it is ISO C90 for me ;-)